Probiotics for Dogs: What Are They?

 • Fermented vegetables.
 Small amounts of dog-safe options, like sauerkraut, can offer a probiotic boost.

-Potential Side Effects of Probiotics for Dogs
+What Are the Side Effects of Probiotics for Dogs?

 Probiotics are generally safe for dogs and provide many health benefits, but like any supplement, there are a few things to keep in mind before introducing them to your pup’s routine.